Burgundy 4-Day Bike Tour

 DuVine bike tour guide Tom Kevill-Davies (aka The Hungry Cyclist) worked the grape harvest in Burgundy in 2011, and has nothing but incredible things to say about his time there.
 With his intimate knowledge of the region, the wines, and the vines themselves, he cannot wait to bring our guests to this magical place on Burgundy cycling tours again this year.

-Ride gently rolling hills and wooded paths, passing through vineyards as far as the eye can see on the 4-Day version of our Burgundy Bike Tour.
+Ride over gently rolling hills and through wooded paths, passing vineyards as far as the eye can see on our Burgundy 4-Day Bike Tour where DuVine laid its roots over 20 years ago.
 Explore lush, green acres of the most esteemed vineyards in France.
 Experience two millennia of viticulture, tasting some of the finest Pinot Noirs and Chardonnays in the world.
-Our cycling vacation traces the saga of wine itself, from Beaune to Aloxe-Corton and along le Route des Grands Crus.
-Sampling the fruits of centuries of labor, enjoy tastings in Pommard, Vosne-Romanée, Aloxe-Corton, and more.
-Delight in our accommodations at kingly châteaux and dine in the region’s finest restaurants, with several Michelin stars among them.
+Our cycling vacation traces the saga of wine itself, from Beaune, Meursault to Aloxe-Corton and along le Route des Grands Crus.
+Sampling the fruits of centuries of labor, enjoy tastings in Pommard, Chassagne-Montrachet, Savigny-les-Beaune, Gevrey-Chambertin, and more.
+Delight in our accommodations at kingly châteaux and dine in the region’s finest restaurants, including a Michelin starred meal.

 Tour by Day

-Your guides will greet you at the train station in Beaune, and the adventure begins.
+Your guides will greet you at the train station in Beaune where the adventure begins.
 Nestled inside massive fourteenth-century ramparts, this medieval town is the wine capital of Burgundy.
-We’ll toast our arrival with a sparkling Crémant de Bourgogne before a quick bike fitting.
-Take a slow, scenic spin through the vineyards of the Côte de Beaune, riding as far south as Meursault.
-We’ll enjoy a wine tasting in the quiet center of town and enliven our senses with a hearty Pommard, an elegant Volnay, and a buttery Meursault.
-Pedal onward past legendary vineyards back to Beaune.
-Tonight our first gourmet Burgundian feast awaits at a Michelin starred restaurant in the heart of Beaune.
+Toast your arrival with a sparkling Crémant de Bourgogne before a relaxed, scenic spin through the vineyards of the Côte de Beaune.
+Enjoy a wine tasting in the quiet center of Meursault, enlivening our palates with a hearty Pommard, an elegant Volnay, and a buttery Meursault.
+Pedal back to Beaune through these legendary vineyards.
+Tonight, indulge in a gourmet Burgundian feast at Le Benaton, a Michelin-starred restaurant in the heart of Beaune.

 Meals: Light Lunch / Dinner